sunsparc64/mode/README.md

 - VMware Fusion or VirtualBox

-VirtualBox bridged networking on OS X has been severly broken for quite some time, therefore it is recommended to use VMware Fusion if available.
+Prior to VirtualBox 5.x, bridged networking on OS X has been severely broken, therefore it is recommended to use VirtualBox 5.x or VMware Fusion if available.

 If using OS X and a installation platform for Jumpstart it is recommended to use flar based installs as the performance of the OS X NFS is poor